atlonglastkibet/atlonglastkibet/README.md

 - Hi, I’m David Kibet
-- I’m interested in Data Science and Machine Learning
+- I’m interested in Data Science and Research.
-- I’m currently learning Python and R
+- I’m currently learning Python,SQL and Statistics
 - I’m looking to collaborate on Research and Data Science and Data analysis
 - How to reach me: atlonglastkibet@gmail.com
-- Pronouns: He/Him
 - Fun fact: Don’t try to fix the unfixable bug.
 That’s impossible.
 Instead, realize the truth: there’s no bug—just an undocumented feature.

 <!---